Board President

 Prof. Rebecca Kneale Gould

-Becky is a Professor of Religion and Affiliate in Environmental Studies at Middlebury College.
+Dr. Gould is a Professor of Religion and Affiliate in Environmental Studies at Middlebury College.
 She is a graduate of several training programs at Elat Chayyim Center for Jewish Spirituality.
-Becky is a member of the Addison County Havurah.
+Rebecca is a member of the Addison County Havurah.

 Board Member